Ankrutee/Nexturn-ProjectElective/README.md

 Before running this project, make sure you have the following installed:
 1. Python 3.6 or higher
 2. MySQL database server (configured and running)
-3. OpenAI API key (for GPT model usage)
+3. OpenAI API key (for GPT model usage) and MistralAI key
 4. Necessary Python libraries (listed in requirements.txt)

 Installing Dependencies